MacFadyenK/MetricConverter/README.md

 In order to exit the Metric Converter, the user must input -1 to the terminal.

 ## Implemented Conversions
 The Metric Converter currently supports 16 different conversions, using 4 different distance units, 2 weight units, and 2 volume units.
-If a the user input is currently not handled by the Metric Converter, they will be informed and prompted to enter a different value.
+If the user input is currently not handled by the Metric Converter, they will be informed and prompted to enter a different value.

 ### Distance
 The distance conversions currently supported are: